sirixdb/sirix/README.md

 Sirix might be a good fit if you have to answer any of these questions as it stores data efficiently and effectively.
 Furthermore Sirix handles the import of differences between a Sirix-resource and a new version thereof in the form of an XML-document (soon JSON as well).
-Thus, an algorithm takes care of determining the differences and transforms the stored resource into a new snapshot/revision/version, which is the same as the as the new XML document once the newest revision is serialized (despite whitespace).
+Thus, an algorithm takes care of determining the differences and transforms the stored resource into a new snapshot/revision/version, which is the same as the new XML document once the newest revision is serialized (despite whitespace).
 Despite this, we also support the import of a series of snapshots of temporal data, whereas the detection of the differences is completely up to Sirix.
 Specifying unique node-IDs to match pairs of nodes is not required.